 If you haven’t made travel arrangements yet to Thailand after the king’s death you may want to alter your plans to avoid certain cities in Thailand or choose another destination altogether.
 This is not so much for safety, but for significant closures during the main mourning period which is October 13th, 2016 to November 13th, 2016.
 It is still early in the process and difficult to tell what the total impact will be on the country.

 What Places Should I Avoid When Visiting Thailand After The King’s Death?

-These are somewhat uncertain times and a massive change like this could lead to issues in the country so stay up to date with foreign advisories for tourists in Thailand.
-This list is simply an assumption and we should not be the only site used while finalizing your itinerary.
+These are somewhat uncertain times and a massive change like this could lead to issues in the country to stay up to date with foreign advisories for tourists in Thailand.
+This list is simply an assumption, and we should not be the only site used while finalizing your itinerary.